Direct Line Insurance Group plc (DLG) Ordinary Shares 10.9090909p

 Our view

 It’s no secret that Direct Line has struggled over the past few years to deal with a challenging motor insurance market, and operational missteps have been a drag on performance.
-But there’s a fresh management team focussing on core areas like Motor and Home insurance and recent results that have painted a better picture than investors have had for some time.
+But there’s a fresh management team focussing on core areas like Motor and Home insurance and recent results that have painted a better picture.

 Since Motor makes up nearly half of all active policies, unprofitable contracts written over the past 18 months have weighed on recent performance.
 But aggressive price hikes have finally caught up with inflated costs.
 Last we heard, new policies are being written at levels in line with a net insurance margin of above 10% - back in the land of profit.